ember-learn/ember-blog/source/2019-12-30-countdown-to-the-new-year-2019-ember-exam.md

 ### What It Does

-Ember Exam is an addon that allows to have more control over running your Ember QUnit (Ember's default testing framework) and Ember Mocha test suite.
+Ember Exam is an addon that allows to have more control over running your ember-qunit (Ember's default testing framework) and ember-mocha test suite.
 It extends from the default Ember CLI `test` command, allowing you run it as you would `ember test`.

 ### Why I Like It